 Moody, 3194424 Fusilier William, 1st Bn.
 Royal Scots Fusiliers, died age 29 on the 30 November 1944.
 He was the son of William and Lizzie Moody, and the husband of Jessie Moody, of Jedburgh, Roxburghshire.
 He is buried in Taukkyan War Cemetery.
 William Moody died fighting the Japanese in Burma.
 There were two reasons for the Japanese invasion of Burma: they wanted to cut overland access to China from Burma via the famed Burma Road, the route along which military aid went to the Chinese nationalists, and they understood possession of Burma would open the way to India, where they believed general insurrection against the British Raj would occur.
 Entering Burma from Thailand, the Japanese quickly captured Rangoon, cutting off the Burma Road at source, and depriving the Chinese of their only convenient supply base and port of entry.
 In response, General Wavell formed two scratch divisions, the 1st Burma and 17th Indian, into Burma corps (Burcorps).
 They were to defend well forward, but the troops were raw, lacked combat experience, and were inadequately trained and equipped.
 Only two experienced light tank regiments and an infantry battalion brought in from the Middle East were up to the task and their presence in the long retreat up-country undoubtedly saved Burma Corps from total destruction.
 Burcorps, now under command of Lieutenant General William Slim, fell back up the Irrawaddy river, and it was not until May 1942 that the retreat finally ended, and the shattered remnants of Burcorps began to prepare for return to Burma.
 There followed many months of stalemate as both sides tried to probe each other's strengths and weaknesses.
 The first tentative advance into the Arakan, the coastal region of Burma, at the end of 1942 stalled and was bloodily repelled.
 Things were only lightened by the propaganda value of Brigadier Orde Wingate's first Chindit expedition.
 In this the Allies enjoyed some success in using guerrilla tactics against the Japanese, and despite incurring heavy losses, proved that British troops could fight in the jungle.
 By 1943 the Allied High Command was overhauled, and Lord Louis Mountbatten took command.
 He got essential air support, particularly transport aircraft, for what now became the 14th Army.
 Re-supply by air became the norm for the forward troops.
 Slim, now in command of 14th Army, encouraged troops not to disperse when attacked, but to sit tight and rely on air-dropped supplies.
 The Japanese, aware of these changes, resolved to end the campaign at a blow with an assault into Assam, their target the key towns of Imphal and Kohima.
 Another Japanese attack was made simultaneously in the Arakan.
 However, this time the defenders stood firm.
 Between March and July 1944 fierce battles raged on both fronts – the 1st Battalion spent the entire war in SE Asia.
 The outnumbered fanatical Japanese troops were pushed from the hills and across the River Chindwin, harassed by Wingate's second Chindit expedition.
 The 1st Royal Scots Fusiliers and William Moody were part of all this.
 They had fought the Battle of Madagascar, 1942, and rested in British India for a time, saw their 29th Brigade become part of the 36th Infantry Division and fall under the command of the British 14th Army.
 From then on they were part of the Arakan advance and the march on Mandalay.
-Moody, killed on the 30 November 1944, did not live to see the victory of 1945.
+Moody, killed on the 30 November 1944, did not live to see the victory of 1945 that he had helped to win.
 Early in 1945, 14th Army continued to advance, somewhat easier since they were no longer in the jungle but in the open plains of upper Burma.
 Mandalay fell in March, and Slim conducted a brilliant crossing of the mighty Irrawaddy before heading south.
 In the Arakan, the Japanese had to be winkled out of strong positions before Rangoon was taken on 3 May.
 Even then, the overall victory secure, thousands of Japanese troops fought on behind British lines.
 Defeated they were but fought on the run as they were desperate to escape across the Sittang river into Thailand.

 Mullan, 6978659 Fusilier Thomas, 1st Bn.
 Royal Inniskilling Fusiliers, died on the 18 February 1943 and aged 23 years.
 The 1st Battalion was a Regular Army unit stationed in British India in 1939, and it stayed in the east during the entire war.
 In 1942 the battalion, part of weak and ill-equipped force, was flown to Burma to help stem the Japanese advance.
 They were heavily involved in the dreadful retreat of 1942, and they eventually reached Assam after months of fighting and marching, an exhausted remnant of a once powerful battalion.
 Mullan was one of those who fell during the retreat.
 He has no grave and is remembered on the Rangoon Memorial.
 The memorial is located in the centre of Taukkyan War Cemetery in Burma and it commemorates nearly 27,000 Land Forces of the British Empire who died during the campaigns in Burma and who have no known grave.